Few-Shot Contrastive Adaptation for Audio Abuse Detection in Low-Resource Indic Languages: Literature Review

 \subsection{Few-Shot Learning and Low-Resource Challenges}

-Low-resource audio abuse detection remains difficult because labelled data is scarce, annotation is expensive, and the notion of abuse is often culturally sensitive.
-Performance is further affected by variability in speakers, accents, recording conditions, and code-mixing practices~\cite{gupta2022adima, sharon2022mada}.
-Few-shot approaches remain relatively underexplored in this area, although recent work on cross-lingual meta-learning over ADIMA shows promising adaptation behaviour together with clear degradation in very low-shot regimes~\cite{sankaran2025crosslingual}.
+Low-resource audio abuse detection remains difficult because labelled data is scarce, annotation is expensive, and the notion of abuse is often culturally sensitive, with performance further affected by variability in speakers, accents, recording conditions, and code-mixing~\cite{gupta2022adima, sharon2022mada}.
+Few-shot approaches remain relatively underexplored here, though recent work on cross-lingual meta-learning over ADIMA shows promising adaptation behaviour alongside clear degradation in very low-shot regimes~\cite{sankaran2025crosslingual}.